kahootali/devops-training-assignments/batch10/assignment2/ali-ahmad.md

  First of all, to list all running containers, use the docker ps command.
 Then, with the docker logs command you can list the logs for a particular container. docker container run -it image-name docker container logs container_name/id
+# Write commands to Exec into the container and cat the output of the default nginx file at /usr/share/nginx/html/index.html
+ The command is given below:
+ docker run --name mynginx1 -p 80:80 -d nginx